 What is a Worker Owned Cooperative?

-By the end of 2020, Nashville Foodscapes will officially become a worker-owned cooperative.
+As of January 2021, Nashville Foodscapes is officially a worker-owned cooperative!

 A cooperative is a voluntary association of people who come together to meet their shared goals through a jointly-owned and democratically-governed enterprise.
 In the United States, many people are members of consumer coops like cooperative grocery stores and financial coops such as credit unions.
 Customers are the members of consumer and financial cooperatives.
 In a worker cooperative, however, employees are the members.